cthit/chalmersit-rails/README.md

 # To connect to the server simply connect to your ip address on port 3000
 ```

-#Test mail functionality with mailcatcher:
+# Test mail functionality with mailcatcher:
 (mailcatcher.me) Start with "mailcatcher --ip=0.0.0.0" if you want to run on your webbrowser.
 Check Vagrant file for portforwarding.

-#For student union card balance:
-`phantomjs` needs to be installed on the server/developer's machine